5th Congress of the Communist Party of Yugoslavia: The Congress

 The main topic of the Congress was the "Resolution of the Informbiro" and supporting the Yugoslav leadership in resisting Cominform.
-The broadest publicity to the Congress was given by direct radio broadcasting and extensive press coverage.
+Direct radio broadcasting and extensive press coverage gave the broadest publicity to the Congress.
 Reports to the Congress were submitted by Josip Broz Tito, Aleksandar Ranković, Milovan Đilas, Edvard Kardelj, Boris Kidrič, Moša Pijade and Blagoje Nešković.

 The Congress gave political support to the Central Committee in "defending the independence" of Yugoslavia.
-The decision was made unanimously, by which the unity of the party was "confirmed".
-The Congress also adopted the "Resolution on the position of the Communist Party of Yugoslavia towards Cominform", which concluded that decisions of Cominform were inaccurate and unjust, but it was emphasized that the Central Committee should do everything to overcome the conflict.
+The decision was made unanimously, and the party's unity was "confirmed".
+The Congress also adopted the "Resolution on the position of the Communist Party of Yugoslavia towards Cominform", which concluded that the decisions of Cominform were inaccurate and unjust.
+Still, it was emphasized that the Central Committee should do everything to overcome the conflict.

 At the end of the Congress, a new Central Committee consisting of 63 members, and a new Politburo consisting of 9 members, were elected.
-Josip Broz Tito was re-elected as the Secretary-General of the Communist Party of Yugoslavia.
+Josip Broz Tito was re-elected as the General Secretary of the Party Central Committee.